davidoli/isPrime/README.md

 If the user enters a 2, 3, 5, or 7, the app should display “Yes” or “True” or something similar.
 If the user enters a 4, 9, or 15, the app should display “No” or “False” or something similar.
 ### To Use:
 Type a number in the first field under "Input Number Below:" and click on the "Calculate" button.
 The "Result:" field will display whether or not the user-inputted number is prime or not.
+To test, you may use the following large prime numbers: 5915587277, 100123456789, 3628273133.